ChHarding/Google-Books-API-Textbook-Search_amandahallman/docs/dev_guide.md

 ### Minor Issues:

-- Template Path Hardcoding
 - The path to the Jinja2 template (`ebooks` directory) is hardcoded in the `open_ebook` function.
     - May cause issues if the directory structure changes or if the application is deployed in a different environment where the path differs.
-- Lack of Form Validation
 - The form inputs for the textbook search and syllabus upload are not validated on the client side.
     - Users might be able to submit invalid or incomplete data, leading to potential errors.

 ### Major Issues: